 New and returning students may transfer credits from all institutions accredited by a regional, national, or specialized and professional accrediting organization participating and recognized by the Council of Higher Education Accreditation (CHEA).
-Baccalaureate students earning a Bachelor of Christian Ministry degree can only transfer one minor into the degree.
+Baccalaureate students earning a Bachelor of Arts in Christian Ministry degree can only transfer one minor into the degree.
 Courses will be transferred on a course-by-course basis according to the policies adopted by the faculty of Leavell College.

-CLEP and DANTES exams may be transferred if the credit is on an official transcript from an institution accredited by a regional, national, or specialized and professional accrediting organization participating and recognized by the Council of Higher Education Accreditation (CHEA), or the exam scores may be evaluated by the Associate Dean of Leavell College according to the recommendations of the American Council on Education.
+CLEP and DANTES exams may be transferred if the credit is on an official transcript from an institution accredited by a regional, national, or specialized and professional accrediting organization participating and recognized by the Council of Higher Education Accreditation (CHEA).
 Course work completed at a foreign institution not accredited by a regional post-secondary accrediting commission will be evaluated by World Education Services, P.O.
 Box 745, Old Chelsea Station, New York, New York, 10113-0745.
 The student should send an official transcript to World Education Services which will complete their evaluation of transfer credit and forward a course-by-course evaluation to Leavell College.
 The Associate Dean of Leavell College will then evaluate the analysis by World Education Services.

 In order to graduate, students transferring hours into the baccalaureate degree program must complete at least 25 percent of the degree at New Orleans Baptist Theological Seminary.
-Students transferring hours into the associate degree program must complete at least 25 percent of the degree at New Orleans Baptist Theological Seminary.
+Students transferring hours into the associate degree program must also complete at least 25 percent of the degree at New Orleans Baptist Theological Seminary.